GACJ/complib-help/docs/compositions/adding_compositions_tabs_general.md

 Also attributed to
 :   Generally used to identify other composers who have previously been credited with producing the composition.

-### Composer name
-This is a text field in which you can enter the name of the person or entity which you wish to attribute.
-Complib will attempt to auto-complete the name using all the registered composer names in its database.

-If the name you enter does not match an existing composer, then saving the composition will create a new composer page under that name.
-You should make sure that the name is listed correctly before saving or publishing a composition attributed to a new composer.

 ### Attribution ordering
 There is an implicit order of priority between the attribute types, given by the order in which they appear in the drop-down menu.
 This determines the order in which attributions are listed on the composition's page as part of its [layout](overview.md/#layout).